Available Management Areas in AgNote

 In Task Archive Settings section you will be able to customize these settings:

 - Email Archived Completed Task Report.
-Here you can enter email addresses (separated by comma) for recipients who will receive the Archived Tasks Report after tasks been archived.
+Here you can enter email addresses (separated by comma) for recipients who will receive the Archived Tasks Report right after task archiving.

 - Auto Approve Before.
 Here you can select a date before which all Completed Tasks will be approved and archived automatically.

-It's possible that would like to import the Archived Tasks report into your bookkeeping software, but in that case, you would also need some additional company information included in the report.
-For example, each task row would also need to include an Account Code for each farm
+It's possible that you would like to import the Archived Tasks report into your bookkeeping software, but in that case, you may need to include some additional company information in the report.
+For example, each task may also need to include an Account Code for each farm.

 If you are farming irrigated land and are recoding crop irrigations, Water Sources management area will be very valuable for you.